STFUjs/STFU/README.md

 In STFU8 an "ascii" <= 127 is packed in 2×8-bit: 110.....10...... to not break the old "UTF8".

-<h2>STFU BITS in STFUx</h2>
-The standard form BITS is the optimal structure for containing formed collections of bits regardless of bin size or structure complexity.

-STFU BITS are usually a separate Collection of Bits ("file") but can be included in STFUx(*).

-Leading bit 0 indicates a 2-bit Differencing
-Leading bit 1 indicates Binary Bits in Blocks

-The initiator is a pulse driver select for either

-0: 2-bit Differencing Symbols with STFU types or
-1: Pulse Driver for initial Block size in Binary bits.

-The structure of bits in STFU BITS has STFU types.

-The Binary structure and Differencer can inter-mix and can represent all composites of bit structures including each-other.

-If the initiator (leading msb bit) is high,
-(signaling the initial Block of Bits)
-Increment low until next high pulse.

-10000001 signifies "8-bit" symbol, 0 to 7 iterations Inclusive.

-The minimum is bits 11, a 2-bit initiator that provides the structure of BITS in an 8-bit structure.:

-The initiator indicates the Count of the Counts of Multiples and the count of compositions.

-For example:
-count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples a Composit of structures an extension of Multiples (Dimensions) or Declared types.

-A STFU Declaration and external collection of associated BITS is preferred over STFUx more than some blocks long.

 <h1>STFU & STFUjs</h1>
 <h2>STFU <b>Standard Text Format - Universal</b></h2>